 Kremstal is one of the most recent DAC to be added to Austria.
-Founded in 2007, just west of the Wachau, this large appellation is divided into three significant zones.
+Founded in 2007, just east of the Wachau, this large appellation is divided into three significant zones.
 The most western part of the valley, near Stein, is primarily rocky soils, ideal for the elegant, yet intense, Riesling varietal.
 As you move east towards the historic town of Krems, deep loess soils cover the vineyards allowing Gruner Veltliner to express its highly aromatic and fresh nature.
 The third zone of the Kremstal is located on the southern banks of the Danube River, where some of the most pleasant wine villages are found.
 The deep valley is protected by the northern cool winds, though the warm Pannonian winds from the east are still strikingly present, resulting in a riper style wine.

 Malat - 2020 Gelber Muskateller, RAW

 Out of stock